Subtlety Rogue Dragonflight 10.1 guide

 Subtlety rogue is one of the specs going from Shadowlands to Dragonflight that will be quite similar in its core gameplay.

 The main difference is that you will have less Shadow Dance uptime but more impactful Shadow Dance.
 Another meaningful change is that our cleave is no longer the worst in the game.
-It’s still quite bad at two-target cleave but surprisingly good at three and above.
+It’s still quite bad at two and three targets cleave but surprisingly good at four and above.

 We also see a beloved return of our versatile finisher, Secret Technique.
 It might seem like nothing big on the surface, but when you break down the gameplay of this spec, adding another finisher will have implications in all content.
 Using Secret Technique feels great in both ST, cleave, and AoE.